deephaven/examples/Diabetes/README.md

 ## About the file

-The file contains the responses of Americans to a survey conducted annually by the CDC.
-This file contains responses from 2015's survey on Diabetes.
-This particular CSV file is a cleaned and consolidated version of the original survey results.
+The file contains the responses of Americans to a survey conducted annually by the CDC for the year 2015.
+This particular CSV file is a cleaned and consolidated version of the original survey results pertaining to diabetes.

 This CSV file has 253,680 rows and 22 columns: